smart-data-models/dataModel.EnergyCIM/LoadComposite/doc/spec.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `epfd`: Active load-frequency dependence index (dynamic) (Epfd).
 Typical Value = 1.5.
 Default: 0.0  - `epfs`: Active load-frequency dependence index (static) (Epfs).
 Typical Value = 1.5.
 Default: 0.0  - `epvd`: Active load-voltage dependence index (dynamic) (Epvd).
 Typical Value = 0.7.
 Default: 0.0  - `epvs`: Active load-voltage dependence index (static) (Epvs).
 Typical Value = 0.7.
 Default: 0.0  - `eqfd`: Reactive load-frequency dependence index (dynamic) (Eqfd).
 Typical Value = 0.
 Default: 0.0  - `eqfs`: Reactive load-frequency dependence index (static) (Eqfs).
 Typical Value = 0.
 Default: 0.0  - `eqvd`: Reactive load-voltage dependence index (dynamic) (Eqvd).
 Typical Value = 2.
 Default: 0.0  - `eqvs`: Reactive load-voltage dependence index (static) (Eqvs).
 Typical Value = 2.
 Default: 0.0  - `h`: Inertia constant (H).
 Typical Value = 2.5.
 Default: 0  - `id`: Unique identifier of the entity  - `lfrac`: Loading factor - ratio of initial P to motor MVA base (Lfrac).
 Typical Value = 0.8.
 Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pfrac`: Fraction of constant-power load to be represented by this motor model (Pfrac) (>=0.0 and <=1.0).
 Typical Value = 0.5.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be LoadComposite
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties